-How the Weather & Work Conditions Affect Equipment and Maintenance
+How Weather and Work Conditions Affect Hydraulic Tool Operation and Maintenance

-Hydraulic torque wrenches, cutters, crimpers, and similar tools are highly effective pieces of equipment that can prove to be invaluable additions to the modern contractor's toolbox.
-However, their size and effectiveness does come at a cost in that they need proper care and maintenance in order to operate at their best effectiveness.
-The following is a look at how extreme weather and work conditions can impact hydraulic equipment and how to prevent negative impacts with the right care and maintenance:
+Hydraulic torque wrenches, cutters, crimpers and similar tools are highly effective pieces of equipment that can prove to be invaluable additions to the modern contractor's toolbox.
+However, their size and effectiveness does come at a cost -- they need proper care and maintenance to operate at their best effectiveness.
+Here's what you need to know.

 Be Wary of Extreme Cold

 Hydraulic hoses are prone to cracking whenever they are flexed in very cold temperatures.
-This can cause a lot of issues if you are out on a job site when this occur and can, in fact, grind your entire operations to a halt depending upon which hydraulic tool you are using.
+This can cause a lot of issues if you are out on a job site when this occurs, and it can grind your entire operations to a halt depending upon which hydraulic tool you are using.

 To prevent hydraulic hoses from cracking in the cold, it is important to apply the right lubricants before the weather starts to drop.
-Additionally, when turning on your machines in cold weather situations, have the hydraulic oil reach temperatures of 150 degrees Fahrenheit (ca. 66 degree Celsius) or higher before beginning operations.
+Additionally, when turning on your machines in cold weather, have the hydraulic oil reach temperatures of 150 degrees Fahrenheit (ca. 66 degrees Celsius) or higher before beginning operations.

-The most dangerous situation, however, is when the operator of a hydraulic tool uses it in a similar but vastly different work condition from what it was designed to handle.
-Such as when an operator attempts to use a soft-metal hydraulic cutting tool to cut through an extremely hard metal like a reinforcement bar.
-Attempting to do this won't just cause tool failure, but it often also, because the tool was not designed for such heavy metal use, cause individual pieces to shatter and break away to potentially cause life-threatening injuries.
+The most dangerous situation, however, is when the operator of a hydraulic tool uses it in a similar but vastly different work condition from what it was designed to handle, such as when an operator attempts to use a soft-metal hydraulic cutting tool to cut through an extremely hard metal like a reinforcement bar.
+Attempting to do this won't just cause tool failure, but it often also, because the tool was not designed for such heavy metal use, causes individual pieces to shatter and break away to potentially cause life-threatening injuries.

 Implement Regular Equipment Cleaning -- Especially After Dirty Work Conditions

 Job sites are rarely pristine.
-Whether you are working in manufacturing or construction, dust, dirt, and oil kick-up are common work conditions you and your operators are likely to work through.
+Whether you are working in manufacturing or construction, dust, dirt and oil kick-up are common work conditions you and your operators are likely to face.
 While hydraulic torque tools and similar equipment were designed to handle such dirty work conditions, it is important that they are properly cleaned following such use to ensure they keep up their normal operations.

 Recommended maintenance steps include:

 At Aztec Bolting, we strongly believe in our hydraulic tools and their ability to significantly reduce the time and effort on job sites.
-However, best operations require proper care and maintenance and proper use.
-Learn more about how to take care of your equipment so that it stays working and stays working well for many years to coe.
+However, efficient operations require proper care and maintenance and proper use.